www.HumanReligions.info

 “The high child abuse and sexual abuse rates within the Christian priesthood highlight a problem that many religions face: We should not attempt to mould human sexuality around otherworldly religious ideals.
 Sexual dysfunction always results.
 Psychologists and sociologists have noted the association between extreme religious fervour and psycho-sexual problems (the former causing the latter), and the highly negative stance that many monotheistic religions take towards sexuality in general have contributed to a general malaise amongst their lay adherents, and a serious pandemic of abuse amongst professional religionists.
 The religious attitude towards religion is to behave like an ostrich and stick its head in the sand, hoping that theology can override biological truth, but merely making its victims unable to cope with adult sexuality.
 Witness the hateful and confusing statements that Christians and Muslims make about homosexuals, the anti-contraception stance that the Catholic church has in an over-crowded world ridden with disease, the harmful and simplistic rejection of abortion and the patriarchal dominance over women that has gone hand-in-hand with traditional religion on every continent.

 In the modern world, many modern popular movements provide an alternative to traditional religions, and have enshrined normal sexuality.
 The secular world merely lets sexuality remain natural, and the New Age movement amongst many others, actively engage sexuality.
 The results have been much more positive and healthy than those of the classical monotheistic religions.
+This is one reason why countries that have liberal laws on abortion also have much lower rates of abortion than highly religious countries that restrict abortion heavily.
+An atmosphere of taboo and restriction serves limits responsible sexual behaviour.
 Rather than an ostrich, be a peacock!”

-In 1978 over 900 people died when the People's Temple (frequently known as Jonestown) murdered their (276)11 own children with poison.
-The rest of the community then followed suit, killing themselves (and shooting some).
+In 1978 over 900 people died when the People's Temple (frequently known as Jonestown) murdered their (276)36 own children with poison.
+The rest of the community then followed suit, 200 of them killing themselves and shooting the others.
+The dead included 383 Americans37.
 They had previously practised the suicide routine.
 Their leader shot himself.
 He was American Rev. James (Jim) Warren Jones, an ordained priest in the mainstream Christian Church (Disciples of Christ).
 He had previously left the Methodist Church because they did not allow African-Americans to be members.
 Jones preached "an apocalyptic end of the world through race war, genocide and nuclear war.
-He maintained that he was the manifestation of the Christ principle and that he had the power to heal"12.
+He maintained that he was the manifestation of the Christ principle and that he had the power to heal"38.
 The sectarianism and religious extremism of the Christian community brought about its own isolation.
 Its religious ideals were not compatible with the demands of the practicalities of real life, and the group was fixated by a Bible-based fear of the end of civilisation.
 Conflicts led Jones to move the community to a remote part of Guyana in 1977, but a Congressman soon followed with two investigators, worried by the concerns of relatives of members of the cult, and the stories of defectors.
 The community murdered them in 1978, and the same night put their suicide plan into action.

 “Jonestown might be better understood as a utopian and millenarian society where suicide and murder were the final strategy when the idealistic goals of the movement failed.
 The conflicts Jones had with the outside world and the isolation of the experimental commune are key factors [... of] self-destruction.”